 Although these rules do not directly apply to military hospitals in China, the healthcare administrative authority of the general logistics department of the PRC People's Liberation Army (the "PLA") uses these rules as a reference to approve the procurement of such medical equipment.
 The procurement regulations issued by the NHC stipulate that from 2018 to 2020, the total number of PET-CT large medical equipment procurement licenses issued in China cannot exceed 710 by the end of 2020.
-According to Notice on Adjusting the Configuration Plan of Large medical Equipment for 2018-2020 (the "2018-2020 Plan") issued by NHC on July 17, 2020, national master plan configures a maximum of 16 newly added proton therapy treatment systems between 2018 and 2020 and the total number of PET-CT large medical equipment procurement licenses issued in China cannot exceed 884.
+According to Notice on Adjusting the Configuration Plan of Large medical Equipment for 14th Five-Year Plan (the "14th Five-Year Plan") issued by NHC on July 21, 2023, national master plan configures a maximum of 41 newly added proton therapy treatment systems between 2021 and 2025 and the total number of PET-CT large medical equipment procurement licenses issued in China cannot exceed 860.
 The allocation will depend on the actual situation of regional function orientation, radiation capacity of medical services and the service level of diagnosis and treatment of medical institutions.
-In addition, the 2018-2020 Plan also stipulates the provincial the procurement planning and quotas for Class B large medical equipment procurement licenses.
+In addition, the 14th Five-Year Plan also stipulates the provincial the procurement planning and quotas for Class B large medical equipment procurement licenses.

-Although the current number of procurement licenses available did not significantly impact our expansion plans in 2022, the limitation on the number of procurement licenses available and any adverse changes to such procurement licenses available in the future, or any failure of our hospital partners and our cancer hospitals and clinics to obtain such licenses, may affect our expansion plan going forward.
+Although the current number of procurement licenses available did not significantly impact our expansion plans in 2023, the limitation on the number of procurement licenses available and any adverse changes to such procurement licenses available in the future, or any failure of our hospital partners and our cancer hospitals and clinics to obtain such licenses, may affect our expansion plan going forward.
 Any of the foregoing could materially adversely affect our future prospects.

 In addition, for certain of the medical equipment that we intend to install and operate in our cancer hospitals and clinics, we will need to obtain large medical equipment procurement licenses from the NHC or provincial level healthcare administrative authorities.
+See "-We plan to establish and operate proton centers, and cancer hospitals and clinics that will be majority-owned by us and are subject to significant risks."
 We may not be able to obtain such licenses in a timely manner or at all, which could delay or prevent the opening of our cancer hospitals and clinics, and could materially adversely affect our growth strategy and results of operations.
-See "-Risks Related to Our Business and Industry-We plan to establish and operate proton centers, and cancer hospitals and clinics that will be majority-owned by us and are subject to significant risks."
+For instance, we have submitted the application for the large medical equipment procurement license for our proton equipment at the proton center of Guangzhou Hospital on November 24, 2023.
+According to the latest notice issued by the NHC and our understanding, this time the procurement license is issued in two batches, of which the issuance of procurement license in other provinces will be subject to separate review.
+As of the date of this annual report, due to the unexpected delay in the application process, we have not obtained the approval of the procurement license from the NHC.
+We have been proactively and closely communicating with the NHC on the status to accelerate both sides of the process.